What the Experts Found

 Forshaw found that one oversized building, “a damaging overdevelopment of the site,” inflicts harm on the Bodley Library, Christ’s Lane, First Court and Bath Court at once, an “overpowering mass of masonry” that is “grossly disproportionate” to the college.
 He assessed the cumulative effect as “within the middle range of less-than-substantial harm to several designated heritage assets of the very highest significance,” harm not outweighed by public benefit, and avoidable, since the Create Streets basement alternative delivers the same capacity within three storeys above pavement level.
 In his conclusion the scheme should not be approved in its current form.

-Three independent authorities examined this building, the Government’s own heritage adviser, a statutory consultee, and an independent expert of fifty years’ standing.
+Four independent authorities examined this building, the Government’s own heritage adviser, a statutory consultee, Cambridge’s largest civic body, an independent expert of fifty years’ standing.

-All three found the same thing: harm to Grade I heritage, caused by a building that is “too big,” “overdominant,” an “overpowering mass of masonry” that is “grossly disproportionate.”
+All four found the same thing: harm to Grade I heritage, caused by a building that is “too big,” “overdominant,” an “overpowering mass of masonry” that is “grossly disproportionate.”

 Email objections to Dominic.Bush@greatercambridgeplanning.org quoting ref.
 26/02109/FUL.